 If you’re just looking to get your household expenses under control and better manage your cash flow, Quicken’s firepower probably isn’t necessary.
 On the other hand, if you aim to build your own miniature business empire, it’s right up your alley.

-Like Simple, Empower is a lightweight deposit account app with lots of valuable features for budgeting and saving.
+Empower is a lightweight deposit account app with lots of valuable features for budgeting and saving.
 These include infinitely customizable budgeting categories with custom spending limits or suggested limits based on your monthly income, automatic alerts that notify you when you’re in danger of busting your budget (or come in well under your self-imposed limits), and monthly spending reports that can help you spend better in the future.

 Empower has another budget-friendly capability worth drilling down on: a built-in savings suite that keeps track of recurring subscriptions that could be bleeding your budget and offers optional bill negotiation (with Empower taking a cut of any savings) for any recurring bills or subscriptions you don’t want to cancel.
 Pair this with Empower’s personalized credit-building recommendations and you’ve got one of the best Mint alternatives around.